hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And make their charity a sort of bribe.
 >
-> As some subscribe thro' vanity alone,
+> As some subscribe through vanity alone,
 >
 > And others hope for faults they shall atone;
 >